protocolguild/documentation/docs/index.rst

 2. A member registry
 3. Onchain donation contracts

 The eligibility framework determines which projects' contributors should receive a share of the funding.
 This framework can then be used to maintain an active member registry.
-The registry addresses and weights are regularly published onchain to a `split contract <https://app.splits.org/accounts/0xd4ad8daba9ee5ef16bb931d1cbe63fb9e102ec10/>`_, where funding (`vested <https://app.splits.org/accounts/0x25941dc771bb64514fc8abbce970307fb9d477e9/>`_ over 4 years) can be claimed.
+The registry addresses and weights are regularly published onchain to a `split contract <https://app.splits.org/accounts/0xd4ad8daba9ee5ef16bb931d1cbe63fb9e102ec10/>`_, where vested funding can be claimed.

 Protocol Guild is only concerned with managing the aforementioned components and soliciting funding to support the eligible work.
 The day-to-day stewardship discussions surrounding the Ethereum protocol continue to happen in other existing venues (All Core Devs calls, `ethresear.ch <https://ethresear.ch>`_, `Magician's forum <https://ethereum-magicians.org>`_ etc.), with the participation of a much broader set of contributors.
 Donations to the Protocol Guild have no bearing on stewardship decisions taking place in those existing venues.